oracle-livelabs/analytics-ai/oci-call-center-analytics/trigger-integration/trigger-integration.md

 ### Objectives:

-* To create a setup to trigger sppech and language integration setup in the Lab 3
+* To create a setup to trigger speech and language integration setup in the Lab 3

 ### Prerequisites:

-* Lab 3
+This lab assumes you have:
+* An Oracle account
+* Completed previous Labs

 ## **Task 1**: Create an Application
-To add a function, first, we need to create an **Application**.
+To add a function, first, We need to create an **Application**.
 1. Go to cloud console (cloud.oracle.com) and navigate to **Developer Services** > **Applications**

    ![Create Application](./images/createapplication.png " ")